intuitive-documentation/process/_content/Code Review.md

 - **Developer**
 	- The member of the development team that has carried out the work that is being code reviewed.
 - **Code Reviewer**
-	-A senior member of the development team verifying the work.
+	- A senior member of the development team verifying the work.
 Usually a Tech Lead, but can be a Senior Developer or Team Lead.

 ## Entry Criteria
 - **Developer** has completed the development.
 - **Developer** has completed adequate testing.
 - A **Code Reviewer** with the required experience is available.
 - **Developer** has marked the development as 100% complete in JIRA and moved the development from *In Progress* to *Code Review*.
-- **Developer has the correct code and database branches on their machine.
+- **Developer** has the correct code and database branches on their machine.
-- **Developer has created the pull request to the correct destination branch in all modified repositories.
+- **Developer** has created the pull request to the correct destination branch in all modified repositories.

 # IMAGE